SchemaPlus/schema_associations/README.md

         schema_associations :concise_names => false
     end

-See the[SchemaAssociations::Confg](http://rubydoc.info/gems/schema_associations/SchemaAssociations/Config) for the available options.
+See the [SchemaAssociations::Confg RDOC](http://rubydoc.info/gems/schema_associations/SchemaAssociations/Config) for the available options.

 ### This seems cool, but I'm worried about too much automagic